The genuine procexp64.exe file is a software component of Sysinternals Process Explorer by Microsoft.

 Description: Procexp64.exe is not essential for the Windows OS and causes relatively few problems.
 Procexp64.exe is located in the Windows folder for temporary files.

 The file has a digital signature.
 Procexp64.exe is not a Windows core file.
-The procexp64.exe file is a Verisign signed file.
 Procexp64.exe is able to monitor applications.
-Therefore the technical security rating is 16% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 19% dangerous, however you should also read the user reviews.

 Recommended: Identify procexp64.exe related errors